Kari Swenson

 Kari Swenson (born 1961) is an American veterinarian and former biathlete who earned a bronze medal as a member of the 1984 United States relay team competing in the first women's Biathlon World Championships in Chamonix, France.
 She placed fifth overall in the women's 10-km final, which, at the time, marked the best performance for an American biathlete of either sex in twenty-six years of international biathlon competition.
 In 2015, Swenson and her 1984 teammates were inducted into the U.S. Biathlon Hall of Fame.

 In 1984, Swenson was abducted and held captive for eighteen hours by survivalist Don Nichols and his son, Dan.
-Her captivity ended when she was shot and left for dead; the captors also killed her friend, Alan Goldstein, who had been involved in the search.
+Her captivity ended when she was shot and left for dead; the captors also killed her friend, Alan Goldstein, who had been involved in the search for her.

-Background
+In 2020, Swenson married the former German biathlete and coach to Walter Pichler in Ruhpolding Germany.
+Both met in Oslo 1984 and reunited in 2019.

+Early life

 Kari Swenson was born in 1961 to Robert Swenson, the head of the physics department at Temple University, and his wife Janet, a nurse; she has two siblings.
 In 1970, Swenson's family moved to Bozeman, Montana, where her father became head of the physics department at Montana State University.
 Swenson's mother was also a ski patrol volunteer, and Kari took up cross-country skiing in her youth.

+Biathlon

 By 1984, Swenson had become a member of the three-woman United States biathlon relay team, competing at the first women's Biathlon World Championships in Chamonix, France.
 The team was awarded a bronze medal for their performance in the event.
 Swenson placed fifth overall in the women's 10-km final, a record performance at the time for an American biathlete of either gender in twenty-six years of international biathlon competition.
 In 2015, Swenson and her 1984 teammates, Holly Beattie and Julie Newnam, were inducted into the U.S. Biathlon Hall of Fame.